dotnet/SqlClient/BUILDGUIDE.md

 ## Suppressing TLS security warning

-Console security warning using an insecure protocol lower than `TLS 1.2` could be skipped on SQL connections with `Encrypt = false`, by enabling the following AppContext switch on application startup:
+When connecting to a server, if a protocol lower than TLS 1.2 is negotiated, a security warning is output to the console.
+This warning can be suppressed on SQL connections with `Encrypt = false` by enabling the following AppContext switch on application startup:

-`Switch.Microsoft.Data.SqlClient.SuppressTLSWarning`
+`Switch.Microsoft.Data.SqlClient.SuppressInsecureTLSWarning`

 ## Debugging SqlClient on Linux from Windows